ManishPingale13/Restaurants/README.md

-Creating a DJango Restaurant site using
+# Creating a DJango Restaurant Site
-AWS,RDS,MySQL
+Technologies used AWS,RDS,MySQL